What to do in the mountains when you don’t ski?

 Discover the many activities and experiences to enjoy in Haute-Savoie without putting on skis.

-The mountains are not exclusively reserved for lovers of sliding sports.
-In Haute-Savoie, many options are available to those who want to enjoy the snowy landscapes differently.
+The mountains are not only reserved for sliding enthusiasts.
+In Haute-Savoie, many options are available to those who wish to enjoy the snowy landscapes in other ways.
 Whether you are looking for adventure, relaxation, or cultural discoveries, here is a list of activities suitable for non-skiers.

 1. Snowshoe walks: immersion in nature

-If you enjoy walking and benefiting from the serenity of the mountains, snowshoe hikes are ideal.
-Numerous marked trails allow you to explore snowy forests and admire exceptional panoramas.
-Some resorts, like La Clusaz or Les Contamines, even offer guided outings to discover the winter wildlife and flora.
+If you enjoy walking and taking in the serenity of the mountains, snowshoe hikes are ideal.
+Many marked trails allow you to explore snowy forests and admire exceptional panoramas.
+Some resorts, such as La Clusaz or Les Contamines, even offer guided outings to discover the winter wildlife and flora.

 Tip: Opt for a night hike with a headlamp, often accompanied by a Savoyard meal in a mountain chalet.